degreedays.api.regression¶

 To get a

-object from that, then call the method you want.Example code for running regressions:
+RegressionApiobject and use it, create adegreedays.api.DegreeDaysApiobject, get theRegressionApiobject from that, then call the method you want.Example code for running regressions:

 Please see the Python code samples in the regression API docs on our website.

-- runRegressions(regressionRequest: RegressionRequest) RegressionResponse ¶
+- runRegressions(regressionRequest: RegressionRequest) RegressionResponse¶

 Sends your

-containing the regressions that were statistically best and/or any that you specifically requested.- Parameters:
+RegressionRequestto the API servers so it can run regressions against yourInputDataand return aRegressionResponsecontaining the regressions that were statistically best and/or any that you specifically requested.- Parameters:

 regressionRequest (RegressionRequest) – specifying the

-for which degree days should be generated to use in those regressions, and theRegressionTestPlan
+InputData(energy data) you want regressions to be run against, theLocationfor which degree days should be generated to use in those regressions, and theRegressionTestPlandefining what regressions the API should test and potentially return.- Returns:

 LocationError – if the request fails because of problems relating to the specified

-.ServiceError – if the request fails because of a problem with the API service (sorry!).
+Location.ServiceError – if the request fails because of a problem with the API service (sorry!).

 RateLimitError – if you hit the

-for your account’s plan, and need to wait a little while before it’s reset.InvalidRequestError – if the request that is sent to the API servers is invalid (e.g. if it is authenticated with invalid API access keys).
+degreedays.api.RateLimitfor your account’s plan, and need to wait a little while before it’s reset.InvalidRequestError – if the request that is sent to the API servers is invalid (e.g. if it is authenticated with invalid API access keys).

 TransportError – if there’s a problem sending the request to the API servers, or a problem getting the API’s response back.